Managing Secrets

 After your PR is reviewed and approved, merge it.
 The platform will automatically:

-1. Create the IAM policy that allows your application's identity to read the secret.
+- Create the IAM policy that allows your application's service account to read the secret from Secret Manager.

-3. Securely inject the secret's value as either an environment variable or a file, ready for your application to use.
+- Securely inject the secret's value as the specified environment variable, ready for your application to use.